litexlang/litex-official-documents/Tutorial/Factual_Statement_Predicate.md

 ### Summary

-- Propositions can be defined with complete syntax including domain and equivalent facts
+- Predicates can be defined with complete syntax including domain and equivalent facts
 - Domain facts (`dom`) specify restrictions on parameters
-- Equivalent facts (`<=>`) define when the proposition is true
+- Equivalent facts (`<=>`) define when the predicate is true
-- You can declare propositions without definitions and add them later
+- You can declare predicates without definitions and add them later
 - Inline syntax saves space for simple definitions

 ### Litex Syntax Reference